Infectious Diseases in Adults 2026

 - Choosing between inpatient and outpatient treatment, and between intravenous and oral antimicrobials

-- Optimizing empiric antimicrobial therapy: what to start, and when to narrow or stop
+- Optimizing empiric antimicrobial therapy: what to start, and how and when to deescalate

 Our multidisciplinary talks and workshops incorporate safety, quality, and practice improvement in infectious diseases, including: